microsoft/mu_plus/UefiTestingPkg/Library/DxeMainDependencyLoggingLib/DxeMainDependencyLoggingLib.md

 Copyright (C) Microsoft Corporation.
 All rights reserved.
 SPDX-License-Identifier: BSD-2-Clause-Patent

-This test module is intended to be added to the Core DXE dispatcher to provide an evaluation of each DXE driver loaded during boot for dependency expression declaration and protocol usage.
-Notification will be provided for any driver using a protocol not covered by the depex and any depex GUID not used in a locate protocol call.
+This test module is intended to be tightly coupled to the DxeMain driver (MdeModulePkg/Core/Dxe/DxeMain.inf) and provide an evaluation of dependency expression declaration and protocol usage for each DXE driver loaded during boot.

+Warnings provided by the tool include an invalid dependency expression stack, multiple names assigned to a specific GUID in .dec files, use of a protocol who's GUID is not covered by the depex, and GUIDs declared in the depex not used by a locate protocol call.
+These warnings are checking for a specific usage of the protocols and do not cover all valid use case scenarios, so they should not be taken as definitive errors.

 ## Enabling data logging